kalviskilups/atari-dqn/results/readme.md

 * The third GIF exhibits gameplay after 3000 (2000 for "Pong") games (bottom left).
 * The fourth GIF demonstrates gameplay after 5000 (3000 for "Pong") games (bottom right).

-To see the conculsions and the explanation of the results, see the report named `final_report.pdf`.

 <br/>

 ## Breakout